2 charged in Kansas bar shooting roamed free, despite past

 But Villanueva-Morales' attorney argued that he was caught in 2015 with only a small amount of synthetic marijuana for personal use and the crime would be a misdemeanor outside the walls.
 He had obtained a GED while in state custody, and Leavenworth County court records include a positive statement from an employer and a church's baptismal certificate.

-Though the complaint in the case said Villanueva-Morales was caught in April 2015 with the drug — hiding it in his rectum, Todd said — the charge wasn't filed until February 2017.
+Though the complaint in the case said Villanueva-Morales was caught in April 2015 with the drug — hiding it in his rectum, Thompson said — the charge wasn't filed until February 2017.

 Randy Bowman, a spokesman for the Kansas Department of Corrections, said he can't say why it took so long to file charges against Villanueva-Morales and that investigators with the department filed an affidavit in the case on Aug.
 17, 2015.